BestTimesToVisit.com Logo

 transport

 Embrace the golf cart life!
 In Placencia village, golf carts are the primary mode of transport.
-Rent one for your stay from places like Barefoot Rentals or Captain Jak's – it's way more fun and practical than trying to find parking for a car, especially during peak season.
-Just be mindful of the sandy roads and other carts!
+Rent one for your stay; it's way more fun and practical than walking everywhere, especially with groceries or after a few rum punches.
+Negotiate a weekly rate for the best deal.

 food